DeustoTech/dycon-toolbox-documentation/_posts/documentation/ControlParameterDependent/0001-01-01-ClassControlParameterDependent.md

                      three graphs that represent the evolution of the different dimensions of the state variable, the optimal control that leads the average state to the desired target, in addition to the convergence of the process.
+        little_description: The plot function applied to a ControlParameterDepent object shows  the evolution of optimization
         autor: JOroya
         MandatoryInputs:
           iAverageProblem: